urban-toolkit/.github/profile/README.md

 - **Deep Umbra** – analysis of shadows in urban environments
 - **tile2net** – street network extraction from satellite tiles
 - **3D urban visual analytics survey** – [A Survey of Urban 3D Visualization](https://urbantk.org/survey-3d/)
-- **Landscape of urban visualization tools** – [A Landscape of Urban Visualization Tools, Grammars, and Workflows (Computers & Graphics, 2024)](https://doi.org/10.1016/j.cag.2024.104013)
+- **Landscape of urban visualization tools** – [Assessing the landscape of toolkits, frameworks, and authoring tools for urban visual analytics systems](https://doi.org/10.1016/j.cag.2024.104013)

 These resources expand the scope of the Urban Toolkit beyond tools - into theory, research, and application.